mksha/proffer/README.md

 template file.
 Similarly define default variables and use them in template file.
 To resolve their values in template file we need to pass this variable file in proffer `validate` and `apply` commands using `--var-file` argument.

 For more details take a look at [How to use variables in template file](quickstart-guide/variables/main.md)

+## Inventory Report:

+Proffer generates an inventory report on the successful execution.
+This report contains all information about image distribution like where is the source image located ,where are target images created and with which accounts and regions source image was shared.

+If we want to change the name of the inventory file generated, we can use `--inventory` option in `proffer apply command` to pass the custom name for inventory being generated.
+By default report name is `inventory.yml`.

+Inventory report sample can be found at [sample-inventory-report](output-samples/example-inventory.yml)

+## Command-line documentation:

+To check what are the options are available in each proffer command and sub-command, visit [cli-doc](doc/proffer.md) page.

 ## License: